rocrill/Crilly-s-B-B/README.md

 ### User Goals

-* to learn more about the B&B
+* To learn more about the B&B, including the style and affordability.
-* to easily make a booking
+* To easily make a booking.
-* to find clear information about the B&B location and directions, the rooms and facilities on offer.
+* To find clear information about the B&B location and directions, the rooms, prices and facilities on offer.

 ### Site Owner's Goals

-* To project a positive brand image
+* To project a positive brand image.
-* To get new customers
+* To get new customers.

 ### Target Audience

+* Families looking for an affordable, low-key holiday.
+* Couples looking for a remote romantic getaway.
+* Solo travelers who would appreciate cosy and remote accommodation in the countryside.

 ### User Stories